FahimF/sd-gui/README.md

 * macOS 12.3 Monterey or later
 * Python

 Before you start your installation, you might also want to sign up at [Hugging Face](https://huggingface.co/) since you'll need a Hugging Face user account in order to download the Stable Diffusion models.
+Do note also that you would need to visit the [Hugging Face Stable Diffusion model page](https://huggingface.co/CompVis/stable-diffusion-v1-4) and accept their license before you would be able to download the model — you'll need to download the model during the installation.

+There's also an [Installation Errors](#installation-errors) section further down.
+Please refer to that if you run into issues since common issues that others have faced are documented there 🙂

 To get set up, you'll need to run the following commands in terminal one at a time.
 Do note that some of these commands would require you to make decisions and respond to prompts.
 If you are not comforable with that, this process might not be for you 🙂